DETAILED ACTION

 anomaly detection processing that calculates a value indicating a possibility that an anomaly has occurred in a detection target included in the control targets based on a feature value calculated from the one or more state values having been collected (service manager, fig. 3, para.
 21-22, 66).

-Arscott et al. does not explicitly teach but Hartman teaches state values as control targets of a manufacturing device and a production line (industrial control devices are arrange in a manufacturing facility or the like to perform some industrial process, para.
+Arscott et al. does not explicitly teach but Hartman teaches state value collection of a manufacturing device and a production line (industrial control devices are arrange in a manufacturing facility or the like to perform some industrial process, para.
 32), and wherein the state value collection processing and the anomaly detection processing are capable of being arranged both in the program of a processing resource among the plurality of processing resources and in the programs of different processing resources among the plurality of processing resources (each source may include any type of component that may be used to access (refer to the ability to monitor, control, configured and/or obtain information, para.
-37).
+37)); and

 It would have been obvious to modify the system of Arscott et al. by adding Hartman industrial dynamic anomaly detection.
 A person of ordinary skill in the art before the effective filing date of the claimed invention would have been motivated to make the modification because it would aid in facilitating control, monitoring and configuration of various industrial control devices arranged in a manufacturing facility or the like to perform some industrial process (para.
 32-33).